davidguerreromejias/stravaMetricsAPP/README.md

 # stravaMetricsAPP

-This is a minimal Flask application that demonstrates logging in to Strava via OAuth and displaying basic athlete information.
+This is a minimal Flask application that demonstrates logging in to Strava via OAuth and displaying athlete data such as recent activities, routes and friends.

 ## Setup